The Hot List: 15 must-watch TV shows this autumnAug 8 | 5 min read

 While his lead role in The Lost Honour of Christopher Jefferies won critical acclaim, he’s also a much-loved comedy actor who has appeared in the likes of Trollied and W1A.

-Here we take a look at the actor’s best TV and movie roles.
+As he returns to McDonald & Dodds season 3, we take a look at the actor’s best TV and movie roles.

 Parents and children may know Jason from his role in the much-loved Christmas comedy Nativity!, and the two films that followed.